jameshughes89/cs102/src/site/topic2-pointers.rst

 	std::cout << *&*&*&*&*&*&*&*&*&*&*&*&*&*&*&*&*&*&*&*&*&myVar <<	std::endl;

 * Similarly, this would work too, but that much more idiotic
+    * Tell me what is at the address of the address of the thing at the address of the address of ...

 .. warning::

-    It's a common joke that pointers are difficult to wrap your brain around.
-Although it's not trivial to learn them, I think the joke has been blown way out of proportion.
+    It's a common joke among students that pointers are difficult to wrap your brain around.
+Although it's not trivial to learn them, the joke has been blown way out of proportion.
 Like anything programming related, you'll pick it up with practice.
 The trick I suggest is (a) slow down, (b) think about your types, and (c) think about what you want.

 .. code-block:: cpp